-In 2016, the CRP prepared country briefs on States reporting before the ACERWC during its 28th Ordinary Session, which was held from

-ASSOC PROF BENYAM DAWIT MEZMUR PROJECT HEAD 21 October to 1st November 2016 in Banjul, The Gambia.
+In 2016, the CRP prepared country briefs on States reporting before the ACERWC during its 28th Ordinary Session, which was held from 21 October to 1st November 2016 in Banjul, The Gambia.
 The purpose of the briefs was to provide the Committee with information in its dealings with States Parties.
 Accordingly, briefs were prepared in respect of Eritrea, Ghana and Sierra Leone.

-The CRP also led the development of the concept note for the commemoration in 2017 of the Day of the African Child, which is celebrated every June 16.
-The theme for 2017 is 'The 2030 Agenda for Sustainable Development for Children in Africa: Accelerating Protection, Empowerment and Equal Opportunity'.
+The CRP also led the development of the concept note for the commemoration of the Day of the African Child, which is celebrated every June 16, in 2017, the theme of which is 'The 2030 Agenda for Sustainable Development for Children in Africa: Accelerating Protection, Empowerment and Equal Opportunity'.

-Through these and other activities, the CRP contributed to ensuring that the ACERWC is effective in implementing its strategic plan and in fulfilling its mandate to hold States Parties and other actors accountable for their obligations to children.
+Through these and other activities, the CRP continued to contribute to ensure that the ACERWC is effective in implementing its strategic plan and in fulfilling its mandate to hold States Parties as well as other actors accountable for their obligations to children.